-Also in relation to this Committee, an annual report has been prepared on its activities in 2022, which will be published in accordance with Recommendation 6 of the CNMV's Unified Code of Good Governance for Publicly Listed Companies.
+Also in relation to this Committee, an annual report has been prepared on its activities in 2023, which will be published in accordance with Recommendation 6 of the CNMV's Unified Code of Good Governance for Publicly Listed Companies.

-NOMINATION AND REMUNERATION COMMITTEE: An up-to-date version of the resolution is available on the CAF website (www.caf.net), in the subsection on Corporate Governance, under Information for Shareholders and Investors section.
+NOMINATION AND REMUNERATION COMMITTEE: The up to date version of the resolution is available in the CAF website (www.caf.net), in the subsection of Corporate Governance, under section Information for Shareholders and Investors.
 The Regulations of the Nomination and Remuneration Committee have not undergone any changes during the year under review.

-Also in relation to this Committee, an annual report has been prepared on its activities in 2022, which will be published in accordance with Recommendation 6 of the CNMV's Code of Good Governance for listed companies.
+Also in relation to this Committee, an annual report has been prepared on its activities in 2023, which will be published in accordance with Recommendation 6 of the CNMV's Code of Good Governance for listed companies.